 See Set Up Ambari Server for more information.

-After the server starts successfully, you can login to the server with default user/name
+After the server starts successfully, you can login to the server with default username/password

 Follow the steps of the Wizard intall HDP:

 Use Local Repository.
 Delete all other OS, leave readhat7 only.
-Copy the Base URL to the places.
+Copy the local base URL to the places.

 Error 1: emtpty HDP Url: https://community.hortonworks.com/articles/231020/ambari-273-ambari-writes-empty-baseurl-values-writ.html